 And it’s exactly why I am vegan.

 Incidentally, it surprises me sometimes when I read or hear that folks don’t (or didn’t) know the connection between dairy and veal.
-I don’t know why that it surprises me, I had to learn it too- no judging here.
-So, for education (and ironic) purposes, here’s what Veal – Wikipedia has to say:
+I don’t know why that it surprises me, I had to learn it, too- no judging here.
+So, for educational (and ironic) purposes, here’s what Veal – Wikipedia has to say: